 According to a number of authorities, raising one’s emotional intelligence takes time and a personal commitment to growth in order to see positive changes.
-How often has one experienced or heard of the boss that drives away talent or perpetuates an exodus of mass employees before any action is taken?
-There are ways to identify the emotional intelligence of candidates on an interview and avoid the painstaking process of losing your A players and replacing the burdensome employee.
+How often has one experienced or heard of a boss that drives away talent or perpetuates an exodus of mass employees before any action is taken?
+There are ways to identify the emotional intelligence of candidates during an interview and avoid the painstaking process of losing your A players and replacing the burdensome employee.

 Cognitive intelligence alone will not create an all-star, but the combination of cognitive and emotional intelligence will.
-Dr. Reuven Bar-On, a renowned expert and pioneer of emotional intelligence, developed a model that encompasses self-perception, self-expression, interpersonal, decision-making and stress management.
-He defined emotional intelligence as “an array of noncognitive capabilities, competencies and skills that influence one’s ability to succeed in coping with environmental demands and pressures.”
+Dr. Reuven Bar-On, a renowned expert and pioneer of emotional intelligence, developed a model that encompasses self-perception, self-expression, interpersonal, decision-making, and stress management.
+He defined emotional intelligence as “an array of non-cognitive capabilities, competencies, and skills that influence one’s ability to succeed in coping with environmental demands and pressures.”
 This has been further refined to a newer model as “a set of emotional and social skills that collectively establish how well we perceive and express ourselves, develop and maintain social relationships, cope with challenges, and use emotional information in an effective and meaningful way.

 Emotional intelligence is a continuum that evolves and often the best opportunities for growth are in the experiences that give us discomfort.
 If we allow the awareness to surface, we may discover insights about ourselves as well as the next step in taking action that serves our souls and others.